RichardMohammed/PlutoRover/ReadMe.md

 	4. Obstacle detection.
 The rover will move up to the last cell before it encounters an obstacle and return its current position as well as an additonal O to denote an obstacle has been found in the next cell.

-Further Works
-This kata was time limited thus there are further refactoring to be done for example, the rover can accept its initial postion in the constructor.
-Interfaces may be needed to eliminate dependencies among the classes.
-There may also be a better way to implement the Direction class with each Direction being aware of its left and right counterpart.